CloudLabsAI-Azure/hack-in-a-day-challenges/intelligent-content-processing/challenge-5.md

 * Final document exists in Cosmos DB
 * Status is `APPROVED`
-* Data can be retrieved via API or Data Explorer
+* Data can be retrieved via Data Explorer

 <validation step="b168305b-cf36-4d19-92dc-0496001a08b0" />